-The widely used HOOS and KOOS questionnaires which measure joint-specific pain and physical function contain 40 and 42 questions respectively.
-By contrast, the HOOS JR. has six questions and the KOOS JR. has seven.
+The widely used full HOOS and KOOS questionnaires which measure joint-specific pain and physical function contain 40 and 42 questions respectively.
+By contrast, the HOOS JR has six questions and the KOOS JR has seven.

-The questions in the HOOS JR. and KOOS JR. are taken directly from their parent questionnaire and focus on the three categories of joint pain, stiffness and function in daily living instead of the five categories that the HOOS and KOOS focus on: pain, function in daily living, function in Sport and Recreation, other symptoms and knee-related Quality of Life.
+The questions in the HOOS JR and KOOS JR are taken directly from their parent questionnaire and focus on the two categories of pain and activities of daily living instead of the five categories that the HOOS and KOOS focus on pain, symptoms, activities of daily living, sports & recreation, and hip-/knee-related quality of life.

-The brevity of the HOOS and KOOS JR. survey allows for faster completion and greater patient engagement.
+The brevity of the short-form surveys allows for faster completion and greater patient engagement.

-The main advantage of the HOOS and KOOS JR. is its significantly shortened length.
-With a completion time of under 3 minutes, it is an attractive alternative to the longer HOOS/ KOOS reporting tool.
+The main advantage of the HOOS JR and KOOS JR is their significantly shortened length.
+With a completion time of under 3 minutes, they are an attractive alternative to the longer HOOS/KOOS reporting tools.

-The HOOS JR. and KOOS JR. have been validated by the HSS validation cohort and the FORCE-TJR registry.
-Internal consistency was found to be high for both the HOOS JR. and KOOS JR. and research suggested that there was near-perfect correlation with both the pain and activities of daily living/function domains of the full HOOS/KOOS and the WOMAC reporting tool (Spearman’s correlations 0.80-0.94).
+The HOOS JR and KOOS JR have been validated by the HSS validation cohort and the FORCE-TJR registry.
+Internal consistency was found to be high for both the HOOS JR and KOOS JR and research suggested that there was a near-perfect correlation with both the pain and activities of daily living domains of the full HOOS/KOOS and the WOMAC reporting tool (Spearman’s correlations 0.80-0.94).

-Another advantage of the HOOS and KOOS JR. is that its scoring methodology is easier to apply than that of the HOOS/KOOS tool.
-In the new tools, patients rate each activity by indicating the amount of pain or disability they experience while carrying them out.
-Raw scores are added up (range 0-24 HOOS JR., range 0-28 KOOS JR.) and converted to an interval score (0-100) using an interval table.
-The interval score represents a patients total joint disability where 0 corresponds to total joint disability and 100 perfect joint health.
+Another advantage of the HOOS JR and KOOS JR is that its scoring methodology is easier to apply than that of the HOOS/KOOS tool.
+In the short-form tools, patients rate each activity by indicating the amount of pain or disability they experience while carrying them out.
+Raw scores are added up (range 0-24 HOOS JR, range 0-28 KOOS JR) and converted to an interval score (0-100) using an interval table.
+The interval score represents a patient’s total joint disability where 0 corresponds to total joint disability and 100 perfect joint health.